-Becoming a tech lead are a combination of the responsibilities of both a software engineer and a team leader.
+Becoming a tech lead is a combination of the responsibilities of both a software engineer and a team leader.
 They are the perfect hybrid of the technical skills needed to dive deep into code while also managing people and processes. a role that is becoming more common as companies grow larger and continue expanding their product offerings.

 Tech professionals are expected to lead groups of developers by example as well as strategy.
-The role of a tech lead depends greatly on the interpersonal skills, communication skills and years of experience gathered as a software developer to be able to guide and lead the team effectively.
+The role of a tech lead depends greatly on the interpersonal skills, communication skills, and years of experience gathered as a software developer to be able to guide and lead the team effectively.
 A tech lead is responsible for their team members and how they get the job done.

 - What Does a Tech Lead Do?

 - What is the Typical Path to Becoming a Tech Lead?

 - Who is the Tech Lead?

 - The Importance of a Tech Lead

 - The Skill Set for a Tech Lead